 The AAP has endorsed the following proposals this Congress:

 - The Bringing Postpartum Depression Out of the Shadows Act (H.R.
-3235), introduced by Reps.
-Katherine Clark (D-Mass) and Ryan Costello (R-Pa), which aims to expand awareness, screening, and treatment for postpartum depression.
+3235, S. 2311), introduced by Reps.
+Katherine Clark (D-Mass) and Ryan Costello (R-Pa) and and Sens.
+Dean Heller (R-Nev.) and Kirsten Gillibrand (D-N.Y.), which aims to expand awareness, screening, and treatment for postpartum depression.
 (Endorsement letter)

 - The Children's Recovery from Trauma Act of 2015 (S. 1494, H.R.
 2632), which would reauthorize the National Child Traumatic Stress Network (AAP & Mental Health Liaison Group support letter)